arnasRad/VideoPokerVisma/README.md

 * [Java 11.0.2] - Java version used

 ## Notes
-All relevant files are in /src folder
+All java code files are in /src folder